1. What is an emotional support animal (“ESA”)?

 18. Is an emotional support animal the same thing as a service animal?

-ESAs on the other hand have rights in two places: in residential buildings and on planes.
+ESAs on the other hand mainly have housing rights.
 ESAs are given legal rights under the Fair Housing Act and various state laws.
 Unlike service dogs, ESAs do not need any special training.
 They are intended to provide mental and emotional comfort to their owners through their companionship.

 19. Why is there a 30 day waiting period in California to get an ESA letter?